linkedin/ambry/ambry-tools/src/main/java/com.github.ambry/tools/admin/Readme.md

 * Compare index entries to log contents

 ## BlobValidator
-This tool is used to perform read operations for a blob directly from the server.
+This tool can be used validate blobs in a single replica, in all replicas in a datacenter or across all replicas.

 #### Operations supported:
-* Get blob(deserialize blob) for a given blob id for all its replicas
+* Get blob from all replicas and compare the record across replicas for a list of blob ids.
-* Get blob(deserialize blob) for a given blob id for local replicas in a datacenter
+* Get blob from all replicas in a datacenter and compare the record across replicas for a list of blob ids.
-* Get blob(deserialize blob) for a given blob id for the given replica
+* Get blob from a specific replica and ensure that it deserializes correctly for a list of blob ids.

-## AdminTool
+## ServerAdminTool
-This tool exposes some admin APIs to get more information for debugging purposes
+This tool can be used to operate on a single ambry server.
+Please refer to the config documentation and the class documentation for usage details.

 #### Operations supported
-* List replicas for a blobid
+* GetBlobProperties
+* GetBlobUserMetadata
+* GetBlob
+* TriggerCompaction

 ## Examples